QwertyL0L/Wextra/README.md

 then click run and the bot should be running

+feel free to fork but make sure to give credit

 if you have any questions then feel free to contact me through discord: JackTheNoob#3403